klack/klack.cloud/README.md

 # klack.cloud
-A secure, monitored, self-hosted replacement for iCloud, Google Photos, Evernote, Netflix and more.
+A secure, monitored, self-hosted replacement for iCloud, Google Photos, Dropbox, Evernote, Netflix and more.

 ![](./assets/diagram.png)